Now updated for 2021 with the latest technology and revised costings

 You'll see how much the room volume and screen area increase, and how in larger rooms we need more speakers.

-The viewing angle is what dictates how big the picture looks to you, and it's the same across all three rooms.
-It's like you're about two-thirds back in a commercial cinema, which most of us prefer (some cinemas charge extra for those seats).
+The viewing angle is what dictates how big the picture looks from the seats, and it's the same across all three rooms.
+It's as if you're about two-thirds back in a commercial cinema, which most of us prefer (some cinemas charge extra for those seats).

-No catch, but you can make improvements.
+At any room size, you can make performance improvements.
 These upgrades are all well worth having:

-• Laser-based projector - comes on instantly, no replacement lamp costs, better blacks and contrast, brightness never drops over time
+• Laser-based projector - comes on instantly, no replacement lamp costs, better blacks and contrast, brightness never drops over time.
+From there you can keep upgrading for better performance and brightness, which means a more convincing picture.

-• Uprated amplifier power makes the whole performance more effortless
+• More system power makes the whole performance more effortless.

-• Extra speakers create a more immersive, convincing, and three-dimensional sound
+• More speakers for a more immersive, convincing, and three-dimensional sound.

 • Aspect masking - this is where the black border moves, to match what you're watching - no more grey bars.

-The performance aspects can be hard to pin down to a number, but very easy to experience.
-It's a bit like driving - functionally, a Panda or a Porsche will both get you there, but one of them is much more fun!
+Performance is hard to write down in a way everyone understands, but it's really easy and obvious to experience.
+It's like driving; functionally, a Panda or a Porsche will both get you there, but one of them is just better in every way.

 Your choices